spielgestalt/simple_result/README.md

 Other solutions like [result](https://pub.dev/packages/result) and [super_enum](https://pub.dev/packages/super_enum) did not fit my needs neither.
 So here is my solution.

+This packages uses the [freezed](https://pub.dev/packages/freezed) package and adds some helper methods.
+Thank you for this great package!

 ## Installation
 Add the following to you `pubspec.yaml` and replace `[version]` with the latest version: